-Instead of working to pump everyone up, it became a Q&A and I think the best night of business for consumer proposal Hamilton advisors.
+Instead of working to pump everyone up, it became a Q&A and I think one of the best nights of business for consumer proposal Hamilton advisors.
 So what did we get out of it?
 Well, I think we all learned a lot that night because in all honesty, I have never needed to use or work on one of these before!

 So how are they different?
 Well, the trustees at Hoyes Michalos explain that they are in fact very different.
 A bankruptcy is a legal process that forces you to earn only a certain amount of income each month and give up the majority of your assets under the supervision of a trustee.
-It will last 9 months and on your record for 7 years.
-A consumer proposal on the other hand is essentially a vote amongst all of your creditors, where they get one vote per dollar owed and there must be a majority vote.
+By forces, I merely mean that the amount you pay is tied to the amount you earn.
+It will last 9 months and be on your record for 7 years.
+A consumer proposal on the other hand is essentially a vote among all of your creditors, where they get one vote per dollar owed and there must be a majority vote.
 A consumer proposal will lump all the debts together and offer so many cents on the dollar over a fixed amount over a fixed period until it is paid.

 Wow – well good luck and I hope you’ve learned something you will never need!